SaeidRezaei90/TinyOS_Application/README.md

 in ~appC.nc file I have configuration and implementation of things that is in project. (e.g. timer) for ~C.nc file I have all the program code here for used module interfaces and running events.

-we can see the result of tossim below in CLI
+we can see the result of tossim in [ResultLogs.txt file](ResultLogs.txt)

 The simulation is done in TOSSIM.
 TOSSIM is the TinyOS simulator.
 It’s a discrete event simulator.
 This means that it maintains a